-• When it comes to health insurance, pre-existing conditions are a big issue for people facing loss or change of coverage.
+• When it comes to explaining health insurance coverage, pre-existing conditions are a big issue for people facing loss or change of coverage.
 Federal and state laws make the issue murky since different rules apply to different types of group plans.

 First, what is a pre-existing condition?
 Basically, it is any physical condition that existed prior to a certain point in time.
 For our purposes, that point in time is the start date of a new health insurance policy or the start date of your waiting period.
 For insurance purposes in Washington, a pre-existing condition is a physical condition for which a person received medical care or was advised to receive care within 6 months of the coverage start date.